TERMS AND CONDITIONS

 Section 6.
 TIME AND PLACE OF SERVICE

-6.1.
+6.1 General.
 Service will be provided at the location specified in this Agreement.
-When Commenco performs service at Customer’s location, Customer will provide Commenco, at no charge, a non-hazardous work environment with adequate shelter, heat, light, and power and with full and free access to the Equipment.
+When Commenco performs service at Customer’s location, Customer will provide Commenco, at no charge, a non-hazardous work environment with adequate shelter, conditioned space, light, and power and with full and free access to the Equipment.
 Waivers of liability from Commenco or its subcontractors will not be imposed as a site access requirement.
 Customer will provide all information pertaining to the hardware and software elements of any system with which the Equipment is interfacing so that Commenco may perform its Services.
 Unless otherwise stated in this Agreement, the hours of Service will be 8:30 a.m. to 4:30 p.m., local time, excluding weekends and holidays.
 Unless otherwise stated in this Agreement, the price for the Services exclude any charges or expenses associated with unusual access requirements; if these charges or expenses are reasonably incurred by Commenco in rendering the Services, Customer agrees to reimburse Commenco for those charges and expenses.

-6.5.
-Access & Scheduling.
+6.5 Access & Scheduling.
 Pricing assumes Commenco is granted reasonable geographic and scheduling control for all Projects, allowing it to develop efficient Project completion schedules with minimized unproductive time.

 Section 7.
 REPRESENTATIONS AND WARRANTIES

-7.1.
-General Representations and Warranties.
-Each Party hereby represents and warrants to the other Party that:
+7.1 General Representations and Warranties.
+Each party hereby represents and warrants to the other party that:

-ⅰ.
-It is duly organized, validly existing and in good standing under the Laws of the state of its formation.
+(i) it is duly organized, validly existing and in good standing under the laws of the state of its formation;

-v.
-The execution and delivery of this Agreement, the consummation of the transactions herein contemplated and compliance with the terms and provisions hereof by it will not conflict with or result in a material breach of, or require any consent under, any of its constitutive documents, or any applicable Law, or any agreement or instrument to which it is a party or by which it is bound or to which it is subject, or constitute a material default under any such agreement or instrument.
+(viii) The execution and delivery of this Agreement, the consummation of the transactions herein contemplated and compliance with the terms and provisions hereof by it will not conflict with or result in a material breach of, or require any consent under, any of its constitutive documents, or any applicable law, or any agreement or instrument to which it is a party or by which it is bound or to which it is subject, or constitute a material default under any such agreement or instrument.

-7.2.
-Additional Representations and Warranties of Commenco.
-Commenco hereby represents and warrants to Customer that: Commenco has (either directly or through its Subcontractors) all the required authority, ability, skill, experience and capacity necessary to perform the Services and diligently do so in a timely and professional manner, utilizing sound engineering principles, project management procedures, and supervisory procedures, all in accordance with applicable Laws.
-Commenco has (either directly or through its Subcontractors) the experience and skills necessary to determine, and Commenco has reasonably determined, that Commenco can perform the Services for the prices and fees set forth in this Agreement.
+(i) Commenco has (either directly or through its subcontractors) all the required authority, ability, skill, experience and capacity necessary to perform the Services and diligently do so in a timely and professional manner, utilizing sound engineering principles, project management procedures, and supervisory procedures, all in accordance with applicable laws;

 Section 8.
 INVOICING AND PAYMENT